Embracing Our Ethical Mandate (p

 Psychotherapy and Christian Ethics (p 25-40)

-2. A Christian therapist who is helping Brad and follows a Christian ethic would
+2. A Christian therapist who is helping Brad and follows a Christian

 a. primarily strive to alleviate Brad’s depression.

 b. strive to decrease Brad’s suffering and help him achieve his potential.

 c. maintain neutrality regarding Brad’s infidelity in order to prevent judgmentalism.

 d. weigh the importance of Brad’s happiness against the importance of Brad’s moral obligations

 3. Confidentiality can NOT be broken

 c. when the counselor perceives potential violence toward the client’s

 d. when reimbursement requires disclosure.